fermads/amnesia/readme.md

 # Amnesia

-Simple memory sharing (javascript object/variable) between different machines and/or processes for Node.js
+Easy memory sharing between machines and/or processes for Node.js

 * Extremely simple and small.
 A single variable is shared between machines and processes
-* When this variable value is changed, it gets updated on all other machines
+* When this variable value changes, it is updated on all other machines/processes
-* Supports javascript Boolean, Number, String and JSON
+* Supported value types are JSON, String, Boolean and Number
+* Sharing is done using a TCP socket
-* No other modules dependency
+* No other module dependency

 Disclaimer: